etnt/edbg/README.md

-Useful if you, for example, work from home but still want to debug your code at your work desktop, or if you simply don't like the standard debugger GUI.
+Useful if you, for example, work from home but still want to debug your code at your work desktop, or if you simply don't like GUI's.

-Note that lots of the debugger functionality is already supported by the standard OTP `int.erl` module.
-What the edbg debugger brings is basically the tty based attached mode and the possibility to make use of interactively defined conditional break points.

 The edbg tracing functionality is (hopefully) a somewhat more novel approach and actually is what I myself is using all the time.
 In fact it is so good that I now have moved the Trace Example chapter just below the Installation ditto.
 It is all you need... ;-)

+By invoking the Supervisor Browser from the Erlang shell, you can quickly get an overview of your system by listing the running supervisors and digging out various info from them as well as initiate tracing.

+A lot of the debugger functionality is already supported by the standard OTP `int.erl` module.
+What the edbg debugger brings is basically the tty based attached mode and the possibility to make use of interactively defined conditional break points.

 <a name="install"></a>
 ## INSTALL